vernonclarke/SPNfinal/README.md

   ### Setting up

+  Only the R console was used for analysis.

+  If you prefer to work with `RStudio`, it can be downloaded [here](https://posit.co/products/open-source/rstudio/).
+The provided code should work although this has not been tested.

   In order for the R code to work, it is necessary to load various packages within the R environment.

   The following code should be executed in R prior to running any of this code.

-  It checks if required packages are present and, if they are not, then it installs them.
+It checks if the required packages are present and, if they are not, it will install them.

-  In addition, the first time the code is executed, it will install a Miniconda environment using the reticulate package in R:
+  In addition, the first time the code is executed, it will install a Miniconda environment using the `reticulate` package in R:

   The following steps 1-3 must be performed once.